Moyra Fraser: Film and television

 Fraser's first film role was in the musical The Dancing Years (1950), and she then appeared in the David Lean film Madeleine (also 1950).
 She appeared in the film Here We Go Round the Mulberry Bush (1968) and starred in The Boy Friend (1971).
-Fraser's television career began in the 1960s, and she appeared on The Benny Hill Show, ITV Playhouse and an episode of Comedy Playhouse in 1973.
+Fraser's television career began in the 1960s, and she appeared on The Benny Hill Show, ITV Playhouse; Hancock (1963 TV series), as Maggie, in 'The Man on the Corner'); and an episode of Comedy Playhouse in 1973.
 In 1975, she appeared in two episodes of the BBC Television series The Good Life as Felicity, the wife of Jerry's boss, Andrew.

 From 1985 to 1986, Fraser played Annie Jolly in From the Top appearing in a total of 12 episodes.
 She first played Penny, the sister of Jean's first husband, in 1993, on As Time Goes By.
 She continued with the part until the programme's final episode in 2005.
 During the show's run, Fraser appeared in other programmes including Rumpole of the Bailey and Jeeves and Wooster.

+Personal life

+Fraser married author Douglas Sutherland, with whom she had a daughter, and Roger Lubbock, by whom she had two sons.